Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Wood ash is another approach for raising the soil pH, and the more organic alternative.
 Just spread a layer of about ½ inch over the soil and mix in about a foot deep.
 This is a very effective method, although more labor-intensive (takes several smaller applications over many years).
 This way, you can also recycle leftover fireplace ashes.

-Lower the pH:
+How to lower the pH:

 There are many ways to lower the soil pH, the three main being organic matter, aluminum sulfate and sulfur.
 Sulfur is usually the cheapest thing to use (especially Aluminum Sulfate) and more powerful in a smaller amount.
 It also acts slower, as it can be metabolized by bacteria and be converted to sulfuric acid through several months.